GeorgeRadev/nino/README.md

                - JWT tokens are verified if Dynamic resource is marked as secured otherwize just passed

 requirements:
-to have a dynamic module "nino_main" for executing the dynamic executions.
+to have a dynamic module "_main" for executing the dynamic executions.